-She performs regularly with Stereoscope Saxophone Duo.
-She has been involved in performances with Polaris Prize Winner Inuit throat singer Tanya Tagaq in Toronto at The Carlu, Nathan Phillips Square and Massey Hall in Toronto as a member of the Element Choir (under the direction of Christine Duncan).
+She has performed with Polaris Prize Winner Inuit throat singer Tanya Tagaq in Toronto at The Carlu, Nathan Phillips Square, The Great Hall and Massey Hall as a member of the Element Choir (under the direction of Christine Duncan).

-While participating in the Montreal Contemporary Music Lab, she collaborated with and performed in the premieres of the works of composers Ben Wylie and Luis Fernando Sanchez Gooding, at the Montreal Conservatory.
-In July of 2013, she was invited to be a fellow at the Bang on a Can Summer Music Festival held in North Adams, MA at MASS MoCA.
-During her 3 weeks there she trained under members of the Bang on a Can All Stars as well as other faculty members and coaches from Eighth Blackbird and Alarm Will Sound.
-She performed in premieres of works by fellows Finola Merivale, Stephen Feighenbaum and Erik DeLuca as well as performed in recitals featuring the music of David Lang and Michael Gordon.
+She has attended several festivals including The Montreal Contemporary Music Lab, where she collaborated with and performed in the premieres of the works of composers Ben Wylie and Luis Fernando Sanchez Gooding, at the Montreal Conservatory.
+As a fellow at the Bang on a Can Summer Music Festival, held in North Adams, MA at MASS MoCA, she spent 3 weeks learning from members of the Bang on a Can All Stars as well as other faculty members and coaches from Eighth Blackbird and Alarm Will Sound.
+She performed in the premieres of works by fellows Finola Merivale, Stephen Feighenbaum and Erik DeLuca as well as performed in recitals featuring the music of David Lang and Michael Gordon.
 For two summers she learned from amd collaborated with the International Contemporary Ensemble at the Banff Centre for the Arts and Creativity.

-Olivia has performed with the Glenn Gould Studio’s Royal Conservatory Orchestra, the Heliconian Choir and Orchestra, the Excelsior Ensemble as well as participated in masterclasses with saxophonists Timothy McAllister (USA), Serge Bertocci (FR), Jean-Michel Goury (FR), and the Quasar saxophone quartet (CANADA).
-She works as a performer, teacher and clinician in Toronto, as well as throughout Ontario.
+Olivia has performed in Toronto with the Royal Conservatory Orchestra, the Heliconian Choir and Orchestra, the Excelsior Ensemble as well as participated in masterclasses with saxophonists Timothy McAllister (USA), Serge Bertocci (FRANCE), Jean-Michel Goury (FRANCE), and the Quasar saxophone quartet (CANADA).

 She studied at the University of Toronto during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, as well as during her Master’s in Performance.
-During her undergraduate studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal and Michael Duke at the Sydney Conservatorium of Music in Australia.
+As a two time recipient of the David and Marcia Beach Summer Study Award she has studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal and Michael Duke at the Sydney Conservatorium of Music in Australia.